pubannotation/pubdictionaries/docs/batch-annotation.md

 	Cache-Control: no-cache
 	(Unnecessary part truncated.)

-Note that a normal response will come with the status code 303 (See Other), with particularly the following two headers:
+A normal response will come with the status code 303 (See Other), with the following two headers:
 * Location : specifies the location where the client can access to retrieve the result of annotation
 * Retry-After : specifies the duration (seconds) after which the client is recommented to access the location

-Following the instructions, you can access the location to retrieve the result of annotation
+To retrieve the result of annotation, you can access the location, after the time recommended through the header, _Retry-After_.

 <textarea class="bash" readonly="true" style="height:5em">
 curl "http://pubdictionaries.org/annotation_result/annotation-result-ba8a0bb2-39b3-4530-a2a1-7da7c2df92ed"
 </textarea>

-Then, you will get the annotation in JSON:
+Then, you will get the annotation results in JSON:

 	[
 		{